 When transfer is practicable pregnant employees have the right to transfer to other work in the company if the work or work situation may harm the foetus or the employee.
+This risk assessment should be carried out by the treating physician or midwife together with the pregnant woman.
 Such transfer shall, if possible, also take place if the pregnancy makes the work difficult.
 In connection with temporary transfer to other work wages shall not be reduced.
+The salary is calculated on the same basis as for sickness benefit (cf. section 8-29 of the National Insurance Scheme).